12-crypto/CoreAI-DemoProjects/Flux1Schnell/README.md

 - A GPU with at least 24GB of VRAM
 - Docker or Podman
-- A Hugging Face token
+- A Hugging Face token to download the required weights at runtime

 ## Start CoreAI